ADHD Assessment in Santa Monica, CA — Birth Feelings

 Not all ADHD assessments are equivalent.
 Working with a provider who understands the intersection of ADHD and women's mental health means your evaluation is interpreted through an appropriate clinical lens.

 At Birth Feelings, ADHD does not exist in isolation from the rest of your experience.
 Your history, your relationships, your identity as a mother or parent all provide essential context for an accurate evaluation.
-Clients describe our approach as unhurried and personalized.
+Clients describe our approach as thoughtful, deliberate, and personalized.
 We take the time to understand your full history, not just your symptoms.
 This is a space where you feel seen, heard, and capable of getting the clarity you've been searching for.

 About Dr. Rebecca Branda, PsyD